Underdetermined-elliptic PDE on asymptotically Euclidean manifolds, and generalizations

-Part~\eqref{ItbFredEll} is standard, see e.g.\ \cite[Theorem~5.40]{MelroseAPS}.
+Parts~\eqref{ItbFredInj} and~\eqref{ItbFredEll} are standard, see e.g.\ \cite[Theorem~5.40]{MelroseAPS}.
 In brief, elliptic estimates (for $P$ if $P$ is elliptic, and for $P^*P$ when $P$ merely has injective principal symbol) in $M^\circ$ as well as elliptic estimates for the uniformly elliptic operators on $\R\times\R^{n-1}$ arising via pushforward along~\eqref{EqbMap} of localizations of $P$ or $P^*P$ to coordinate charts near $\pa M$ imply for any $s_0\in\R$ an estimate